 I needed scallions (green onions) for a recipe and researched how I could best store them so I could get the most use out of them and that’s when I found out that I could use the roots to regrow them and never worry about buying scallions again.

-I’m a busy human and not very keen on watering my plants so you know that scallions are easy maintenance if they can survive me.
+I’m a busy human that’s not keen on watering my plants, so you know that scallions are easy maintenance if they can survive my minimal care.

 Growing scallions is as easy as cutting off the green tops and placing about 3-5 inches of the remaining white bulb in half an inch of water.
 I place mine in a plastic container and switch out the water once a week.
-I leave them out on my patio, and I must say, the scallions have made it through some pretty cold days, and they grow fast.
+I leave them out on my patio and they grow surprisingly fast.
 At about 6-8 inches, you can place them in some soil.

 I’ll keep you posted on what I grow next.